OSGeo/gdal/doc/source/drivers/vector/geojson.rst

 *FeatureCollection*, the driver will produce a layer with only one feature.
 Otherwise, a layer will consists of a set of features.

-If the NATIVE_DATA open option is set to YES, members at the level of the FeatureCollection will be stored as a serialized JSon object in the NATIVE_DATA item of the NATIVE_DATA metadata domain of the layer object (and "application/vnd.geo+json" in the NATIVE_MEDIA_TYPE of the
+If the :oo:`NATIVE_DATA` open option is set to YES, members at the level of the FeatureCollection will be stored as a serialized JSon object in the NATIVE_DATA item of the NATIVE_DATA metadata domain of the layer object (and "application/vnd.geo+json" in the NATIVE_MEDIA_TYPE of the